 - selling fair trade products

-- gathering medical supplies to send to Mercy families
+- gathering medical supplies, therapists and help to build community for Mercy families

 - raising financial support for the different aspects of the ministry.